IIIF/api/source/api/cookbook/00_template/index.md

 ## Use Case

-Why this pattern is important?
+Why is this pattern is important?

 ## Implementation notes